Governance Audit

 Initial Setup Actions:

-- Identify and recruit technical experts.
+- Identify and recruit qualified technical experts.

 - Establish communication protocols.